What Are Pantry Moths?

 Preventing Pantry Moth Infestations

 The best way to control pantry moth infestations is to keep your kitchen clean.
 Regular wiping and vacuuming does wonders to stop an infestation before it happens, and keeping your food in secure containers cuts off these moths from their food sources.

-For a thorough cleaning, contact us at Luce Home as we can surely clean your pantry from top to bottom!
+For a thorough home cleaning in Singapore, contact us at Luce Home as we can surely clean your pantry from top to bottom!
 Trust us to get rid of those pantry moths once and for all, and let us clean the rest of your home as well to keep everything pristine.